 All right, let’s consider a FIFTH and final reason we can be confident Jesus rose from the grave, the N in our acronym: R.I.S.E.N.

 Even skeptical scholars today acknowledge that the tomb of Jesus was empty.
-As I mentioned earlier, there is no way Christianity could have ever gotten off the ground if Jesus’ tomb was still occupied.
+As I mentioned earlier, there is no way Christianity could have spread if Jesus’ tomb was still occupied.
 The Roman authorities or Jewish leaders could have just gone to the tomb and paraded the body around downtown Jerusalem for everyone to see and squashed the whole movement.

 So, the tomb was empty.
 That’s widely acknowledged by historians today.
 But critics have come up with other theories to explain the empty tomb…none of which is convincing.
-Let’s consider some of their theories.
-The first theory is the…
+Let’s briefly consider a few of their theories.

 Some critics of the Bible say “The reason why His tomb was empty is because He never even existed.
 The whole story about Him being a real person was made up by some clever deceivers back in the first century.”